 Decades of civil war in Colombia have especially affected the indigenous peoples.
 They were drawn into the conflict, displaced from their homes, and suffered from the indiscriminate spraying of defoliation chemicals with which the Colombian government was trying to fight drug plantations.

-it lies in the middle of a region that the FARC guerrillas, paramilitary forces, and drug cartels fought over for decades.
+can be hunted in the forest.
+Traditionally, hunters All of these problems affected Joaquincito, since it lies in the middle of a region that the FARC guerrillas, paramilitary forces, and drug cartels fought over for decades.